syncfusion-content/wpf-docs/wpf/Percent-TextBox/Restriction-or-Validation.md

 ![Validate maximum value of PercentTextBox when keyboard focus is lost](Restriction-or-Validation_images/Restriction-or-Validation_MaxValidation.jpeg)

 ## Restrict number of decimal digit

-## Restrict number of decimal digit

-You can change the decimal digits format in the `PercentTextBox` control using `PercentDecimalDigits` property.
+You can change the format of decimal digits in the `PercentTextBox` control using `PercentDecimalDigits` property.
 You can restrict the decimal digits of text within maximum and minimum limits in `PercentTextBox` control using `MinPercentDecimalDigits` and `MaxPercentDecimalDigits` properties.
 The default value of `MinPercentDecimalDigits`,`MaxPercentDecimalDigits` and `DoubleDecimalDigits` properties is **-1**.

 N> If the value of `MinPercentDecimalDigits` property is greater than value of the `MaxPercentDecimalDigits` property, the text of `PercentTextBox` will be updated based on value of `MinPercentDecimalDigits` property.